openshift/enhancements/enhancements/mco-kargs-day1-support.md

 **Note:** *Section not required until targeted at a release.*

 As the ability to set kernel arguments via MachineConfigs will be added in 4.2, the API does not change with this proposal.
-The install-config API would have the addition of kernel args which can be matured according to standard procedure.

 ### Upgrade / Downgrade Strategy